In this section

 Each year, Bradford schools employ about 500 newly qualified teachers - about 200 in secondary schools and around 300 in primary schools - so there are lots of opportunities to join us if you are looking for your first job.

 Jobs are advertised on schools' own websites, on our site here, on the "Prospects" jobs board, on the Government school teaching jobs website https://teaching-vacancies.service.gov.uk/ and often on national recruitment websites like the TES Online.

 How should you choose where to apply?
 These are our three top tips.

 Make a conscious choice about the type of school that you want to target.

 Do you want to be in the heart of the city or in a more rural setting?
 What kind of school community do you want to join?
 Do you want to teach in schools where a high proportion of students come from disadvantaged backgrounds, where you could make greatest difference?
 Do you want a school that is part of a wider group of schools, such as a multi-academy trust?
 The important thing is to find a school that chimes with your values and ethos.
 If you do, you are more likely to be convincing in your application and interview, and employers will recognise the fit.
 You can find a full listing of all Bradford's secondary and special schools on this site, with links to their websites.
-In addition, we run tours of Bradford schools in the second part of the autumn term - register for our e-newsletter to make sure you get all the information.

 Check out what support is on offer to NQTs.